-Most of the recent experiments in beam colliders have additional instrumentation along the beamline.
-These extend the η coverage to higher values, for the detection of very forward final-state particles.
-Zero Degree Calorimeters (ZDC) are located at zero angle, i.e. are aligned with the beamline axis at the interaction point, and placed beyond the point where the paths of incoming and outgoing beams separate (Fig. 4).
+In direct sight of the interaction point, on both sides of the central detector, the Zero Degree Calorimeters (ZDCs) are located at zero angle, i.e. are aligned with the beamline axis at the interaction point.
+They are placed beyond the point where the paths of incoming and outgoing beams separate.
 These allow the measurement of stable neutral particles (γ and n) coming from the interaction point, with large pseudorapidities (e.g. $|\eta{n,\gamma}| > 8.3$ in ATLAS and CMS).
-Forward taggers (called here RP220, for "roman pots at 220 m" and FP420 "for forward proton taggers at 420 m", as at the LHC) are meant for the measurement of particles following very closely the beam path.
-To be able to reach these detectors, such particles must have a charge identical to the beam particles, and a momentum very close to the nominal value for the beam.
-These taggers are near-beam detectors located a few millimetres from the true beam trajectory and this distance defines their acceptance (Tab.
-3).